Create a Test

 Next choose which element you want to generate a snippet for by clicking on it.
 In our example, we select the "React" text in the top left corner of TodoMVC by clicking on it.

 Finally, choose the desired action and selector (if applicable) in the snippet widget.
-In our example, we choose the action "Assert text".
+In our example, we choose the action "Assert page text".

 The snippet widget shows the code that will be added.
 After we click the "Add snippet" button, the following line of code will be added: